JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 - Centralized service for managing encryption keys across AWS storage services.
 - Example: You use a customer-managed KMS key to encrypt both S3 objects and RDS databases, ensuring consistent encryption policies.

-##### 📂 Azure Files (Cloud File Shares)
+##### 📂 Amazon EFS (Elastic File System)
-- Provides fully managed file shares accessible via SMB or NFS, supporting standard NTFS permissions.
+- Provides serverless, fully managed file shares for Linux-based workloads via the NFS protocol.
-- Integrates with Active Directory Domain Services (AD DS) to allow users to use their corporate credentials for access.
-- Example: You migrate an on-premises file server to Azure Files, maintaining the same folder-level permissions (ACLs) for your employees.
+- Example: You use EFS to provide shared storage for a fleet of web servers.
+Access is controlled by Security Groups at the network level and POSIX permissions at the file level.

-##### 🛡️ Encryption at Host
+##### 🛡️ Amazon EBS Encryption (Nitro System)
-- Provides end-to-end encryption by encrypting data at the VM host before it is written to storage.
+- Provides seamless, hardware-accelerated encryption for data at rest and in transit between the host and storage.
-- Unlike the retiring Azure Disk Encryption (ADE), this handles temporary disks and caches without OS-level overhead.
-- Example: You enable Encryption at Host for a high-performance database VM to ensure the cache and data disks are encrypted before they even leave the host server.
+- Example: On Nitro-based instances, encryption is handled by dedicated hardware, ensuring there is zero impact on the CPU performance of your application while keeping your disks secure.

-##### 🧠 Confidential Computing
+##### 🧠 AWS Nitro Enclaves
-- Protects "data in use" by performing computations in a hardware-based Trusted Execution Environment (TEE).
+- Creates isolated compute environments to protect and process highly sensitive "data in use" (data in memory).
-- Example: A healthcare app processes patient records in a Confidential VM, ensuring even Azure administrators cannot see the data in memory.
+- Example: A healthcare app processes sensitive patient data inside a Nitro Enclave.
+This environment has no persistent storage or interactive access, ensuring even a "root" administrator cannot see the data being processed.

 ##### S3 Pre-signed URLs
 - A secure method to grant temporary, limited access to a specific S3 object without requiring the recipient to have AWS credentials.
-You define exactly how long the link remains valid (e.g., 15 minutes).
-- Example: You need to share a private 2GB video file with an external contractor.
-Instead of making the bucket public, you generate a pre-signed URL that expires in 1 hour.
-The contractor downloads the file via that specific link, which becomes useless immediately after the hour passes.
+- Example: You generate a link for a client to download a specific report.
+You set the link to expire in 30 minutes.
+Once the time is up, the link automatically becomes invalid.

 ##### VPC Endpoints
 - A private connection between your Virtual Private Cloud (VPC) and AWS services (like S3 or DynamoDB).
 It ensures your data travels over the AWS private network rather than the public internet.